MrEricL/cv_project/README.md

 To explore the Kalman filter and One Eurofilter `cd kalman` and read the instructions.
 The code is completely modular but was not included to prevent it from being too messy.

+## Running the Gesture Recognition

+THere was two diffeernt approaches for gesture Recognition:

+Sking Recognition: When running you may press the `s` key enable skin Recognition.
+After your hand is in the box you can enable it so that it can start predicting the amount of fingers raised by pressing the `t` key to enable trigger mode.

+Background Subtraction: You first need to capture an image of the background whcih you can press the `s` key when your hand or and dynamic object isnt in the blue square grid on the top right of the video.
+After the background is capture you can put your hand in the box and enable it so the at it can start predicting fingercount by pressing `t` key to enable trigger mode.